ocaml/v2.ocaml.org/site/learn/tutorials/labels.md

 compile `odd` we need the definition of `even`.
 So swapping the two definitions around won't help either.

-There are no "forward prototypes" in OCaml but there is a special syntax for defining a set of two or more mutually recursive functions, like `odd` and `even`:
+There are no "forward prototypes" (as seen in languages descended from C) in OCaml but there is a special syntax for defining a set of two or more mutually recursive functions, like `odd` and `even`: